 Rich Content Section

-With targeted measures and new technologies, we are reducing our carbon emissions in order to be carbon neutral in our own operations by 2030.
+With targeted measures and new technologies, we are reducing our CO2 emissions in order to be carbon neutral in our own operations by 2030.
 This is how we are contributing to saving the environment and the future of our planet.
-By making carbon-neutral deliveries in Zurich and Bern, for example, we are saving 1,436 tonnes of CO2 a year.
-This equates to one person making 718 return flights between Zurich and New York.
+Thanks to delivery with electric vehicles, we save 2012 tons of CO2 per year in Zurich, Bern and Geneva, or 252 journeys around the world by car.